aswarnata/udara.jakarta/README.md

 1. The scraper emails CSV files with a consistent naming pattern that includes the date
 2. These files can be collected and organized for batch processing by the R analysis script
-3. The R script is designed to load and process multiple CSV files spanning different dates

 ## Setting Up the Complete System